Duckulus/minesketch/docs/spec.md

 ## Variables

 Variables are declared using the `var`-keyword.
-There is no type checking, so variables are not assignes a specific time.
+There is no type checking, so variables are not assigned one specific type.
 You can create an int and later assign it a string.
 There are also no type annotaions in minesketch.

 Every variable has one of the following types at runtime: